MonkiProjects/MonkiProjects.github.io/index.md

 ## Features

-The "Technical specs" of features are oriented for [Swift language](https://swift.org), as it is for now the only development language used in the project.

 - **Places**: [/feature-places](https://docs.monkiprojects.com/feature-places)

+> **Note:** "Technical specs" of features are oriented for [Swift language](https://swift.org), as it is for now the only development language used in the project.

 ## APIs